 - Use this basic almond milk as a base to any oatmeal, smoothie, or porridge.

 - Replace dairy milk in any recipe for a healthy, dairy-free alternative.

 - Make delicious non-dairy Golden Milk with this recipe!.

 - Vata and Pitta types can add in 1 to 2 tablespoons of maple syrup, or 2 to 4 soaked dates for added sweetness.

 - Kapha and Vata types can add in 1 to 2 tablespoons of honey for added sweetness.

-- Some other great additions are vanilla extract, cinnamon, cardamom, ginger, and the Ayurvedic Breakfast Spices for added flavor and health benefits.
+- Some other great additions are vanilla extract, cinnamon, cardamom, ginger for added flavor and health benefits.

 - To create chocolate almond milk, add in 1 to 2 tablespoons of unsweetened coco powder (or cacao) along with dates, honey, or maple syrup.

 - If you get bored with almonds, feel free to replace them with equal amounts of soaked walnuts, cashews, macadamia nuts, or pecans.
 Alternatively, 2 tablespoons of hemp seeds, pumpkin seeds, flax seeds, or chia seeds can be added in to the original recipe.